MicrosoftDocs/win32/desktop-src/gdi/using-rectangles.md

 ---
-Description: The example in this section illustrates how to use the rectangle functions.
+description: The example in this section illustrates how to use the rectangle functions.
 It consists of the main window procedure from an application that enables the user to move and size a bitmap. ms.assetid: e8861240-9345-43e6-820d-d237247d1bd7
 title: Using Rectangles (Windows GDI) ms.topic: article